Michaelangel007/blog/README.md

 Source: https://www.gamedev.net/uploads/monthly_06_2011/ccs-8549-0-46062900-1308172686.gif

-Here is a simplified description:
+Here is a very simplified description:

-We keep scaling a picture smaller and smaller until we reach some threshold, say 32x32.
+We keep scaling a picture smaller and smaller until we reach some threshold, say 32x32, and analzyze that,

+OR

-Then we start analyzing EACH picture, in these 32x32 chunks.
-We store "weights", or a normalized number between 0.0 and 1.0 for every "feature" it has.
+we analyzing these 32x32 partial-images.

+In either case we store "weights", or a normalized number between 0.0 and 1.0 for every "feature" it has.

 All these weights are like a "digital" fingerprint.
 But instead of an single digital number like an 64-bit int, we have a "fuzzy" 32x32x3 (width x height x 3 channels red/green/blue) = 3,072 weights.